Female fertility testing

-Not many people openly discuss the difficulties falling pregnant, and there is certainly a lack of awareness about female fertility in Australia.
-Most people have no idea how common fertility challenges are for women or how daunting it can be to overcome these obstacles.
+Not many people openly discuss the difficulties falling pregnant, and trying to navigate or understand more about female fertility can be daunting.
+Most people are not aware how common fertility challenges are for women or how daunting it can be to overcome these obstacles.

 The latest statistics show that: